ichoukou/OuyeXie.github.io/Investment/Finance/Finacial Theory/Notes.md

     - Marx's view
         - rate of interest is determined by the rate of profit
     - Financial Equilibrium
-        - can to transferred into a general equilibrium
+        - can to transferred (reduced) into a general (economic) equilibrium
     - Stock
         - forecast what it is going to produce
         - the anticipated dividend of stock alpha = the output since that is the end of the world of stock alpha in period n